Contents

 About the Special lssue

-We sincerely thank Prof. Chaouat for his efforts and strong support to our journal and this special issue.
+We sincerely thank Prof. Chaouat for his efforts and strong support for our journal and this special issue.
 We will continue to keep this special issue on our journal website in honor of Prof. Gérard Chaouat.

 Keywords: Immunity reproduction gametes, tolerance placenta, immunopathology